-I love Cachet and this is where I usually go for Sunday brunch and day drinking.
+I love Corazon and this is where I usually go for Sunday brunch and day drinking.
 I find it really cheap for Cabo standards.
 They have fantastic seafood that starts at $5 USD per plate!

 Upon arrival in Cabo, you should eat seafood because this is what we are known for.
-At Cachet, you can order King’s Ceviche ($15 USD) which is a mixed seafood ceviche with shrimp, fish, and octopus.
+At Corazon, you can order King’s Ceviche ($15 USD) which is a mixed seafood ceviche with shrimp, fish, and octopus.

 Most of my American friends find it weird to eat octopus (as it is very uncommon in the US) but they begin to like it and order it often in every restaurant in Cabo.
 It’s really delicious!

 Together with the raw seafood, I always order their Chardonnay from Mendoza, Argentina which costs $10 USD per glass.

 Their menu also includes sushi and oriental dishes like teriyaki chicken so if you’re not feeling seafood, you have other options.
 Sorry, they do not have pizza or burgers but they have a big clubhouse sandwich for only $7 USD!

 Corazon is also located on the beachfront and they have an ocean club where you can lay all afternoon.
 On Thursdays, they’re not usually full so you can definitely score a beachfront seat with umbrellas.
 If not, you can just stay at the restaurant and sit at the tables.